 Start a notebook, a filing system with a Table of Contents, a calendar of events and a diary actions taken, inventory of supporting documents, an organized list of questions for your research and meetings, and to-do (your Best Next-StepSM) and done lists.

 You must do these things yourself.
 After over thirty years of divorce financial analysis, the one thing I know for sure that attorneys, accountants, and others are very poor record keepers.
 You may need to supply the same documents several times to the same person.
 You must be ready to send a complete digital set of your documents at the drop of a hat.
 Create and maintain a Table of Contents listing your documents (and those needed) to include.
 Avoid using physical copies.
 They are too hard to keep organized.

 Digital and scanned copies are helpful.
 Take photos of assets.
-Thumb-drives are portable, small, and can keep work out of the computer.
+Thumb-drives are portable, small, and can keep work out of the computer and home.
 Cloud storage is good, but many attorneys and other advisers need tech help to access them.
 Back up and password protect.
 Protect the materials in a new personal bank lock box at a new bank.

 Set an appointment with yourself to work your plan.
 There’s a lot to do.